Mateusfdsm1/Mateusfdsm1/README.md

 - 👋 Hi, I’m Mateus Macedo, I am a student of programming languages.
 - 👀 I’m interested in working in the area of software or websites development to increase my knowledge in the area that I dream of conquering so much.
-- 🌱 I’m currently learning: JavaScript, C#, Java, React, HTM, CSS
+- 🌱 I’m currently learning: JavaScript, C#, Java, React, HTML, CSS

 <div align="center">
   <a href="https://github.com/Mateusfdsm1">